michaeltoohig/pwa-map-test/README.md

 ## Current task

 Bounding the map is easy but what is the difference between `bounds` and `maxBounds`?
+  - `bounds` attribute can support `.sync` modifier so perhaps I can use it as a rolling value to query for markers within my current view and show them as a list to select from in a menu
+  - `maxBounds` attribute is absolute limit of the map navigation.
+I'll limit it to an area I want to keep the user so their map can not travel freely anywhere and build up a considerable cache.

 I now can cache map tiles.
 I need to handle when the cache throws quota limit exceeded error.